 Matthew continues to build his business and values the reputation he has come to be known for;

-as honest, skilled, and hard-working.
+as professional, honest, and tough to beat.

 He hopes to continue learning, growing, and taking the advice of experienced mentors as his business expands.